 A Cleric was a member of the clergy.
 Clerics served the poor in provincial parishes and were mainly interested in the needs of this class of people, Clerics were supposed to be pure and honest and set an example on how to behave, but many fell short of this strict code of conduct.

-There were perpetual vicarage posts which basically meant a job for life and these posts were a very cushy numbers, they provided a pension if the Vicar was to become ill or was for other reasons unable to work in an acceptable way, they would be looked after for life and would often die of old age in the Parish
+There were perpetual vicarage posts which basically meant a job for life and these posts were very cushy numbers, they provided a pension if the Vicar was to become ill or was for other reasons unable to work in an acceptable way, they would be looked after for life and would often die of old age in the Parish.

-Barber Surgeons were very important monastic people in medieval times and often lived within castles, they shaved heads and faces and were also required to perform surgery, bizarrely you could go to a Barber-Surgeon to have your hair cut and also if you needed light surgery.
+Barber-Surgeons were very important monastic people in medieval times and often lived within castles, they shaved heads and faces and were also required to perform surgery, bizarrely you could go to a Barber-Surgeon to have your hair cut and also if you needed light surgery.

-They were lots of Barber-Surgeons in medieval times and they were based right throughout Europe, they were also needed to perform surgery on soldiers who had been involved in battle and they were the only people who were able to do this type of work as there were no separately trained surgeons at that time.
+They were lots of Barber-Surgeons in medieval times and they were based right throughout Europe, they were also needed to perform surgery on soldiers who had been involved in a battle and they were the only people who were able to do this type of work as there were no separately trained surgeons at that time.

 The priest or monk in charge of a chapel was known as a chaplain.
-Thanks to the clerical requirement of literacy, chaplains in castles were often capable of seeing to matters concerning documents and records, so the position of chaplain evolved in the high middle ages to include overseeing the secretarial department of a castle.
+Thanks to the clerical requirement of literacy, chaplains in castles were often capable of seeing matters concerning documents and records, so the position of chaplain evolved in the high middle ages to include overseeing the secretarial department of a castle.